eBay/tsv-utils/docs/AboutTheCode.md

 ## Coding philosophy

 The tools were written in part to explore D for use in a data science environment.
 Data mining environments have custom data and application needs.
 This leads to custom tools, which in turn raises the productivity vs execution speed question.
 This trade-off is exemplified by interpreted languages like Python on the one hand and system languages like C/C++ on the other.
 The D programming language occupies an interesting point on this spectrum.
 D's programmer experience is somewhere in the middle ground between interpreted languages and C/C++, but run-time performance is closer to C/C++.
-Execution speed is a very practical consideration in data mining environments: it increases dataset sizes that can handled on the researcher's own machine, without needing to switch to a distributed compute environment.
+Execution speed is a very practical consideration in data mining environments: it increases dataset sizes that can handled on a single machine, perhaps the researcher's own machine, without needing to switch to a distributed compute environment.
 There is additional value in having data science practitioners program these tools quickly, themselves, without needing to invest time in low-level programming.

 These tools were implemented with these trade-offs in mind.
 The code was deliberately kept at a reasonably high level.
 The obvious built-in facilities were used, notably the standard library.
 A certain amount of performance optimization was done to explore this dimension of D programming, but low-level optimizations were generally avoided.
 Indeed, there are options likely to improve performance, notably: